The Yummy Life

 TO SERVE, simply fill the cheese bowls with dressed salad greens.
 It is so delicious to break off pieces of the bowls to eat with the salad.
 Easy, elegant, impressive.

-My Everyday Italian Salad is great in these bowls!
+My Everyday Italian Salad is great served in these bowls!

 view salad recipe